What legal tips for bloggers should you be following to keep safe? Are you willing to pay the price of violating some legal issues while Blogging?

 9: Register Yourself as Company

-This step is not necessary in the early stage but can be more useful when you establish yourself.
+This step is not necessary for the early stage but can be more useful when you establish yourself.
 You can register your Blog as an online business and can get an LLC for it.
 And because it is your business, you need to implement the necessary standards and norms.

 A good rule of thumb, though, not mandatory you can have a separate bank account for your blog so that you can file tax on your income, because not paying proper fee is a crime in all countries.
 And if you are making good money from your blog, then you are liable to pay taxes.